-Instructional Game Development Scenario "The Many Hats of an Instructional Designer"
+Appendix G Instructional Game Development Scenario "The Many Hats of an Instructional Designer"

 The co-authors of this chapter, Dr. William Sugar and Dr. Anthony Betrus, collaborated from 1999-2002 to first create a paper-based instructional card game, and then a digital version of the game, with the purpose of exposing students to major responsibilities of an instructional designer, and to give these students insights into what exactly an instructional designer does.
 The initial concept came from a conference presentation given by Dr. Sugar, where he outlined five Archetypes: Problem Solver, Artist, User, Counselor, and Performer.
 Together, the intention was that these sere a framework for capturing the core competencies of an instructional designer.
 Each archetype has associated with it four attributes that further described the archetype.
-For example, the Archetype "Designer as Counselor" has as its four attributes: "Be a good listener," "Be empathetic and understanding," "Develop and maintain a trusting relationship," and "Be accepting and uncritical."
+For example, the Archetype "Designer as Counselor" has as its four attributes: "Be a good listener," "Be empathetic and understanding," "Develop and Maintain a trusting relationship," and "Be accepting and uncritical."
 The organization of the information as presented appeared to be fundamentally sound, and after the presentation Dr. Betrus approached Dr. Sugar and suggested that he would, with his permission, like to take a host a turning these concepts into a game.
+The core learning outcomes associated with the framework was to have novice instructional designers understand and appreciate the wide variety of roles and responsibilities that are that experienced instructional designers employ every day.